 - Fear Factor Live audience participation game show.

 Fast & Furious – Supercharged this is the park’s newest attraction, but I left somewhat underwhelmed.

 There isn’t a lot for small children in Universal Studios Florida.
 Woody Woodpecker’s KidZone has the best of the attractions for little ones.

-- Animal Actors On Location! fun animal how
+- Animal Actors On Location! fun animal show

 - E.T.
-Adventure a theme park classic & only 1 of 2 remaining attractions from opening day
+Adventure a theme park classic & 1 of the remaining attractions from opening day

 - A Day in the Park with Barney stage show with plenty of singing along but do kids still know who Barney is?